perekietka/cs-field-guide/text/pl/rozdzialy/wprowadzenie.md

 Dlaczego jest tak, że ludzie albo kochają komputery albo ich nienawidzą?
 Dlaczego niektórzy nie wyobrażają sobie życia bez różnego rodzaju urządzeń komputerowych, a  inni na samą myśl o takich urządzeniach są poirytowani i są nawet gotowi zniszczyć sprzęt komputerowy?
 I co to ma wspólnego z informatyką?
 I co to jest w ogóle informatyka?

-I'm glad you asked!
-Put simply, computer science is about tools and techniques for designing and building applications that are very fast, have great interfaces, are reliable, secure, helpful --- even fun.

-A lot of people confuse computer science with programming.
-It has been said that "computer science is no more about programming than astronomy is about telescopes" ([Mike Fellows](http://en.wikiquote.org/wiki/Computer_science)).
-Programming is the tool that computer scientists use to bring great ideas to life, but just knowing how to give programmed instructions to a computer isn't enough to create software that delights and empowers people.

 Dobrze, że zadajesz takie pytania!

 Wielu ludzi myli informatykę z programowaniem.
 Ktoś kiedyś powiedział „Informatyka ma tyle samo wspólnego z programowaniem, co astronomia z teleskopami” ([Mike Fellows](http://en.wikiquote.org/wiki/Computer_science)).